-But instead of saying it’s all the customer’s fault, let’s just admit that many times someone didn’t buy because…
+But instead of saying it’s all the customer’s fault, let’s admit that someone didn’t buy many times because…

 There was a lack of confidence in the product or salesperson’s abilities.

-You jumped into features of the product before you established trust.
+You jumped into the features of the product before you established trust.